 “The first time I ever heard him gobble I shouldered my shotgun, sure I was about to get a shot.
 When the bird failed to show himself, I stood up to see where he’d slipped off to and was afforded my first glance at the Lord of the Flock.
 To my surprise, the bird was strutting a half mile away, surrounded by his harem of hens.”

 The old man was messing with me.
 He had to be.
 Any minute now, he’d slap the table and start laughing, letting me know that he was just pulling my leg.
 Any minute now.
 But then he continued.

 “Rumors of his existence were almost as rare as sightings, and because the few that did catch a glimpse of him were afraid to admit it lest they be counted crazy, most men lived in the bliss of ignorance.
 But I found enough sign in the woods every year to assure me that the Lord of the Flock was alive and well and still ruling with an iron spur.
-What folks probably figured was a buck’s rub scarred up the same old, giant cottonwood every spring, long after antlers had been shed, and I once stumbled upon a dusting bowl the size of a watershed and worn clear down to the bedrock.”
+What folks probably took for a buck’s rub scarred up the same old, giant cottonwood every spring, long after antlers had been shed, and I once stumbled upon a dusting bowl the size of a watershed and worn clear down to the bedrock.”

 I went from thinking the old man was messing with me to thinking that he’d lost his marbles.
 Surely he didn’t actually believe the story he was telling me?

 “On my last morning in the woods as a turkey hunter, I was set up on some birds I had roosted the night before.
 Daylight was still coming on when shadows started to hit the field in front of me, already pecking and preening.
 All at once, though, they fell to their knees and bowed their heads.
 Then they folded their wings and stretched out their necks, and every hair on my neck stood up.
 I felt something coming then.
 Something powerful.”

 The air in the room had gone completely still, and I realized I was holding my breath.